YuriyIvon/DatabaseBenchmark/README.md

 There are some limitations that are going to be addressed in the future:

 * Query definitions don't support joins.
 A workaround is using the raw queries approach.
-* Random inclusion of condition parts into generated queries - there is a reserved property `RandomizeInclusion` on each part of a query condition, but it is not handled yet.
+* Random inclusion of condition parts is currently not supported for raw queries.
 * Configurable partitioning is supported for Cosmos DB only.
 * Importing from Elasticsearch database doesn't support unlimited number of rows.